libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 # Examples of EDNS(0) Presentation Format {#eexamples}

-The following example shall illustrate the features of EDNS(0) Presentation format described above.
+The following examples shall illustrate the features of EDNS(0) Presentation format described above.
-It may not make really sense and should not appear in normal DNS operation.
+They may not make really sense and should not appear in normal DNS operation.

 ~~~
 .
 0 IN EDNS0 (
     FLAGS=DO
     RCODE=BADCOOKIE
     UDPSIZE=1232
+    EXPIRE=86400
     COOKIE=36714f2e8805a93d,4654b4ed3279001b
     EDE=18 ; Prohibited
     "EDETXT=bad cookie\000"